-by taking part in the bombing of the territory of the Federal Republic of Yugoslavia, the Kingdom of Belgium has acted against the Federal

-- Republic of Yugoslavia in breach of its obligation not to use force against another State; - by taking part in the training, arming, financing, equipping and supplying terrorist groups, i.e. the so-called 'Kosovo Liberation Army', the Kingdom of Belgium has acted against the Federal Republic of Yugoslavia in breach of its obligation not to intervene in the affairs of another State: - by taking part in attacks on civilian targets, the Kingdom of Belgium has acted against the Federal Republic of Yugoslavia in breach of its obligation to spare the civilian population, civilians and civilian objects; - by taking part in destroying or damaging monasteries, monuments of culture, the Kingdom of Belgium has acted against the Federal Republic of Yugoslavia in breach of its obligation not to commit any act of hostility directed against historical monuments, works of art or places of worship which constitute cultural or spiritual heritage of people; - by taking part in the use of cluster bombs, the Kingdom of Belgium has acted against the Federal Republic of Yugoslavia in breach of its obligation not to use prohibited weapons, i.e. weapons calculated to cause unnecessary suffering; - by taking part in the bombing of oil refineries and chemical plants, the Kingdom of Belgium has acted against the Federal Republic of Yugoslavia in breach of its obligation not to cause considerable environmental damage; - by taking part in the use of weapons containing depleted uranium, the Kingdom of Belgium has acted against the Federal Republic of Yugoslavia in breach of its obligation not to use prohibited weapons and not to cause far-reaching health and environmental damage; - by taking part in killing civilians, destroying enterprises, communications, health and cultural institutions, the Kingdom of Belgium has acted against the Federal Republic of Yugoslavia in breach of its obligation to respect the right to life, the right to work, the right to information, the right to health care as well as other basic human rights; - by taking part in destroying bridges on international rivers, the Kingdom of Belgium has acted against the Federal Republic of Yugoslavia in breach of its obligation to respect freedom of navigation on international rivers; - by taking part in activities listed above, and in particular by causing enormous environmental damage and by using depleted uranium, the Kingdom of Belgium has acted against the Federal Republic of Yugoslavia in breach of its obligation not to deliberately inflict on a national group conditions of life calculated to bring about its physical destruction, in whole or in part; - the Kingdom of Belgium is responsible for the violation of the above international obligations; - the Kingdom of Belgium is obliged to stop immediately the violation of the above obligations vis-à-vis the Federal Republic of Yugoslavia;
+- by taking part in the bombing of the territory of the Federal Republic of Yugoslavia, Canada has acted against the Federal Republic of Yugoslavia in breach of its obligation not to use force against another State: - by taking part in the training, arming, financing, equipping and supplying terrorist groups, i.e. the so-called 'Kosovo Liberation Army', Canada has acted against the Federal Republic of Yugoslavia in breach of its obligation not to intervene in the affairs of another State; - by taking part in attacks on civilian targets, Canada has acted against the Federal Republic of Yugoslavia in breach of its obligation to spare the civilian population, civilians and civilian objects; - by taking part in destroying or damaging monasteries, monuments of culture, Canada has acted against the Federal Republic of Yugoslavia in breach of its obligation not to commit any act of hostility directed against historical monuments, works of art or places of worship which constitute cultural or spiritual heritage of people; - by taking part in the use of cluster bombs, Canada has acted against the Federal Republic of Yugoslavia in breach of its obligation not to use prohibited weapons, i.e. weapons calculated to cause unnecessary suffering; - by taking part in the bombing of oil refineries and chemical plants, Canada has acted against the Federal Republic of Yugoslavia in breach of its obligation not to cause considerable environmental damage; - by taking part in the use of weapons containing depleted uranium, Canada has acted against the Federal Republic of Yugoslavia in breach of its obligation not to use prohibited weapons and not to cause far-reaching health and environmental damage; - by taking part in killing civilians, destroying enterprises, communications, health and cultural institutions, Canada has acted against the Federal Republic of Yugoslavia in breach of its obligation to respect the right to life, the right to work, the right to information, the right to health care as well as other basic human rights;

-the Kingdom of Belgium is obliged to provide compensation for the damage done to the Federal Republic of Yugoslavia and to its citizens and juridical persons.
+- by taking part in destroying bridges on international rivers, Canada has acted against the Federal Republic of Yugoslavia in breach of its obligation to respect freedom of navigation on international rivers; - by taking part in activities listed above, and in particular by causing enormous environmental damage and by using depleted uranium, Canada has acted against the Federal Republic of Yugoslavia in breach of its obligation not to deliberately inflict on a national group conditions of life calculated to bring about its physical destruction, in whole or in part; - Canada is responsible for the violation of the above international obligations; - Canada is obliged to stop immediately the violation of the above obligations vis-à-vis the Federal Republic of Yugoslavia; - Canada is obliged to provide compensation for the damage done to the Federal Republic of Yugoslavia and to its citizens and juridical persons.